A lot of people have asked us for cold and flu tea recommendations and after doing some research and experimenting, we found a few answers 🤧

 Sencha

-When it comes to the best tea for cold and flu, you still can’t beat good old fashioned green tea!
+When it comes to the green tea for cold and flu, you still can’t beat good old fashioned green tea!
 There are a few things to look for here.

 We recommend you go for an unshaded sencha like the sencha isagawa as these will be packed with the most cold and flu fighting power.